notlikecalvin/notlikecalvin.github.io/_projects/2010-01-02-the-dw-matrix-project.md

 ---
 layout: project
-title: The Doctor Who Matrix project
+title: The Doctor Who Matrix
 description: An informational chart on the long-running science fiction TV show
 summary: An informational chart on the long-running science fiction TV show
 category: graphic design, science fiction, television